Holidays (2016 film): Father's Day

-Carol comes home from teaching when she receives a mysterious package from her father whom she has not seen since she was a child.
-Carol discovers that the package is an old cassette deck player with earphones.
-She plays the tape which is from her father telling her how he loves her and instructing her to go to the place they played at when she was a child so they can be reunited.
-She leaves a voicemail for her mom stating how angry she is about lying to her about her father dying.
-Upon reaching the place hinted at on the tape, she realizes that the tape was recorded when she was with her father as a child.
-The tape provides instructions on where to go.
-She reminisces her memories with her father on that day.
-The tape eventually leads her to a building with a mysterious door which she remembers entering with her father, where he asked the woman on the reception to take care of her before leaving her.
-In the tape, her father apologizes for leaving her, but has to because he only has one chance to meet "him".
-Upon entering, it seems to lead her to another world.
-It cuts back to Carol's mother trying to call her cell phone, which Carol had left in her car.
+Coming home from work, Carol receives a mysterious package from her father, whom she has not seen since her childhood.
+The package is an old cassette deck player with a tape inside.
+She plays the tape, in which her father tells her he loves her and instructs her to go to the place they played at when she was a child so they can be reunited.
+Carol calls her mother and berates her for lying to her about her father's death.

+Upon reaching the destination as instructed, Carol realizes that the tape was recorded when she was a child.
+Following instructions from the tape, she eventually reaches a building with a mysterious door which she remembers entering with her father, where he asked the woman at the reception to take care of her before leaving her.
+In the tape, her father apologizes for leaving her, but claims he has to because he only has one chance to meet "him".

+Carol enters the door and seems to enter another world.
+Meanwhile, Carol's mother frantically calls her cell phone, which Carol had left in her car.

 Carol comes across a figure sitting in a chair.
-The tape has her father state that he's glad she came "by [her] own free will" and, upon calling out to her father several times while crossing a circle of salt to the house, is eventually frightened by a dark mysterious humanoid that roars back at her.
-The tape recorder and headphones fall to the ground and Carol subsequently disappears as the end of the tape continues saying "together" in her father's voice.
+The voice in the tape states that he's glad she came "by her own free will".
+After Caroll calls out for her father, she is confronted by a dark, mysterious humanoid that roars at her.
+The tape recorder and headphones fall to the ground, and Carol subsequently disappears as the end of the tape continues saying "together".